HuangDave/CMPE138OPMS/README.md

 **Installation**

+The web service can be accessed [here](https://cmpe138opms.herokuapp.com/).
 Ensure [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) are installed.

-To run locally on port 8080, go to the directory:
+Alternatively, the web service can be run locally on port 8080, go to the directory (ensure [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) are installed):
 ~~~
 npm update
 npm start
 ~~~

-Alternatively, the web service can be accessed [here](https://cmpe138opms.herokuapp.com/).

 **RESTful Endpoints**